 Still undecided or need a little more guidance?
 Then read on for CNET's expert advice on how to buy the best cell phone for you.

-Three key phone shopping essentials
+Three key phone-shopping essentials

-2. Know what phone features you wantIf you understand exactly what skills and abilities you'd like to see in your new phone, it'll help you avoid paying too much for features you don't want or need.
+2. Know what phone features you wantIf you understand exactly what skills and capabilities you'd like to see in your new phone, it'll help you avoid paying too much for features you don't want or need.